-Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion. one (1) or more Level IV offenses may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion.

-F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+\SESIR/State reportable offense.
+Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
+All Level IV will be referred for pre-expulsion. \$\\$F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.

-- [PC] PHYSICAL CONTACT: May include but not limited to hitting, kicking, scratching, biting, spitting, or throwing objects at another student.
-This infraction could be considered a Level III [PHA] if injuries result, Level III intermediate offense if staff member is hit and no injury or Level IV if injuries are serious in nature and law enforcement involvement becomes necessary, which could be coded as Battery [BAT]. - PV] PROVOKING A FIGHT: Encouraging others, in person or digitally, to violate the Student Code of Conduct (i.e. inciting others to engage in a fight or two (2) persons engage in a physical conflict, blows are exchanged, students separate on their own and no injuries result).
+- [OMC\]♦OTHER MAJOR: (Major incidents that do not fit within the other definitions)Any serious, harmful incident resulting in the need for law enforcement consultation not previously classified.
+Sale/Distribution: Students found to be in possession of multiple vapes or distributing multiple vape/tobacco products will be given a five to ten day OSS and a possible recommendation for expulsion.
+(Will be coded as OMC and TBC) Report to law enforcement Mental Health Resource List - [PHA\]♦PHYSICAL ATTACK (SIMPLE BATTERY): An actual and intentional striking of another person against his/her will, or the intentional causing of bodily harm to an individual.
+Report to law enforcement Mental Health Resource List - [PC] PHYSICAL CONTACT: May include but not limited to hitting, kicking, scratching, biting, spitting, or throwing objects at another student.
+This infraction could be considered a Level III [PHA\] if injuries result, Level III intermediate offense if staff member is hit and no injury or Level IV if injuries are serious in nature and law enforcement involvement becomes necessary, which could be coded as Battery [BAT]. - [PV] PROVOKING A FIGHT: Encouraging others, in person or digitally, to violate the Student Code of Conduct (i.e. inciting others to engage in a fight or two (2) persons engage in a physical conflict, blows are exchanged, students separate on their own and no injuries result).
 This infraction includes aggressively confronting or challenging another student(s) and/or video recording up to and/or during a physical altercation.
-This infraction may result in out-of-school suspension and/or referral to law enforcement. - [STL]♦LARCENY/GRAND THEFT (Taking of property from person, building or vehicle \$750+): The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
+This infraction may result in outof-school suspension and/or referral to law enforcement. - [STL\]♦GRAND THEFT (Taking of property from person, building or vehicle \$750+): The unauthorized taking, carrying, riding away with, or concealing the property of another person, including motor vehicles, without threat, violence, or bodily harm.
 Incidents that fall below the \$750 threshold are not reportable in SESIR, but instead should be reported as locally defined incidents according to district policies.